 Explaining The Sheep And Goat Judgment

-A. First let’s get the timing right so we can identify the intended audience.
+First let’s get the timing right so we can identify the intended audience.
 Your quote is from Matt.
 25:40, part of the so-called Sheep and Goat judgment.
 (Matt.
-25:31-46) The passage begins with the phrase “When the son of man comes in His glory … “ This places the timing at just after the 2nd Coming.
+25:31-46) The passage begins with the phrase “When the son of man comes in His glory … ” (Matt.
+25:31) This indicates the timing is just after the 2nd Coming.

-The event is the judgment of Tribulation Survivors, believers and unbelievers who will have survived the Great Tribulation and are still alive on Earth at its end.
-Believers are going to be rewarded for their faith and received into the Kingdom in their natural states.
-They’ll re-populate the Earth.
-Unbelievers will be removed from the planet to join the devil and his angels in the place prepared for them, and will be seen no more.
+The event He was speaking of is the judgment of Tribulation Survivors, believers and unbelievers who will have survived the Great Tribulation and are still alive on Earth at its end.
+Believers are going to be rewarded for their faith and received into the Millennial Kingdom on Earth in their natural states (Matt.
+25:34-36).
+They’ll help re-populate the Earth.
+Unbelievers will be removed from the planet to join the devil and his angels in the place prepared for them, and will be seen no more (Matt.
+25:41-43).
 The Lord will use their treatment of His brethren as evidence of their heart condition toward Him since aiding Jews during the Great Tribulation will be a serious offense against the anti-Christ’s government, and only a true believer would take such a risk.

 This doesn’t mean that it’s not our job to help the less fortunate in the here and now.
 It just means that Matt 25:31-46 is intended for tribulation survivors, not the Church.